Adding the certifications you’ve achieved on your resume is a great way to grab the attention of a hiring manager.

 There are some certifications that most people will have heard of, for their industry at least.
 Some examples are:

-There are loads of things that can go into your certifications and licenses details, or that you can work towards.
+There are loads of things that can go into your certifications and license details, or that you can work towards.

 The next thing you’re probably asking is, where to mention certification in a resume and how do I present my licenses?